Compartmental models (epidemiology): Steady-state solutions

-The expected duration of susceptibility will be $\operatorname E[\min(T_L\mid T_S)]$ where $T_L$ reflects the time alive (life expectancy) and $T_S$ reflects the time in the susceptible state before becoming infected, which can be simplified to:
+For example, one may postulate that the expected duration of susceptibility will be $\operatorname E[\min(T_L\mid T_S)]$ where $T_L$ reflects the time alive (life expectancy) and $T_S$ reflects the time in the susceptible state before becoming infected, which can be simplified to:

 such that the number of susceptible persons is the number entering the susceptible compartment $\mu N$ times the duration of susceptibility:

 Analogously, the steady-state number of infected persons is the number entering the infected state from the susceptible state (number susceptible, times rate of infection) $\lambda = \tfrac{\beta I}{N},$ times the duration of infectiousness $\tfrac{1}{\mu+v}$:

 Other compartmental models

 There are many modifications of the SIR model, including those that include births and deaths, where upon recovery there is no immunity (SIS model), where immunity lasts only for a short period of time (SIRS), where there is a latent period of the disease where the person is not infectious (SEIS and SEIR), and where infants can be born with immunity (MSIR).
+Also, compartments for vaccination, detection, or infected vectors like fleas, ticks, or mosquitoes can be added.
 Compartmental models can also be used to model multiple risk groups, and even the interaction of multiple pathogens.

 Variations on the basic SIR model

-The SIS model
+SIS model

 Some infections, for example, those from the common cold and influenza, do not confer any long-lasting immunity.
 Such infections may give temporary resistance but do not give long-term immunity upon recovery from infection, and individuals become susceptible again.